$AI3 Rewards & Fees

 Farmers pledge SSD space to the network and receive $AI3 in the form of:

-fees for the transactions and bundles they include in consensus chain blocks
+storage fees for the transactions and bundles they include in consensus chain blocks

 block rewards for the blocks they propose (issued by the protocol)